 It’s possible to gamify any output from the authoring tool by adding a timer.
 This way, higher scores can be achieved with fast completion times.

 There are numerous authoring tool examples of number templates.
 In this one, the learner has to set a virtual dial to the correct answer.

 Whatever your interest in authoring tools, find out how EdApp Microlearning can help make your learning more effective.
-Get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+Get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.